Blog Demo Design by Britt Douglas. Powered by Blogger.

 Do They Speak English In Japan?

+Unlike travel to Europe where English is widely spoken, I find travel to Asia in general is a bit more challenging because of the language barrier.
 As a first-time visitor, this is something you are no doubt worried about.
 I was too but I had taken some lessons on Duolingo and Buusu, watched some YouTube videos, and landed in Japan knowing maybe 10 conversational phrases.
 It was more than enough to get by!

 You'll find that most employees at hotels, tourist attractions, and retail shops will know some English.
 Restaurants will often have plastic food on display and English menus available so you know what you're ordering.
 Directional signs are often displayed in Japanese and English, and on buses and subways, you will hear announcements in Japanese and English as well.